 Building on messaging, let’s consider keywords.
 After all, your ad is only as effective as your keywords.

 So, how do you know which keywords will result in the most conversions?

-Meaning, you’re not only spending time and resources on keywords that aren’t aligned with your goals but also aren’t driving ROI.
+Therefore, you’re not only spending time and resources on keywords that aren’t aligned with your goals but also aren’t driving ROI.

 So, how can you fix this?

-- Competitor research: It’s always important to see what keywords direct competitors are bidding on.
+- Competitor research: it’s always important to see what keywords direct competitors are bidding on.

 Once you’ve built a list of keywords, weed out the broad and irrelevant ones - irrelevant to your campaign goals, intent, target audience, product, or service - until you’re left with Exact Match Keywords.

 Remember, the more specific you get, the better - as it’ll guarantee that your target audience is seeing the ad.
 And you’ll improve the number of clicks, the quality of leads reaching your landing pages, and hopefully, conversions.